eomii/rules_ll/docs/guides/sanitizers.md

 ## Usage in build files

-We will generally want to switch back and forth between sanitized and non-sanitized builds.
-A straightforward way to make this possible with `rules_ll` is to add command line flags to the build to select a specific sanitizer.
+To switch back and forth between sanitized and non-sanitized builds, add command line flags to the build to select a specific sanitizer.

 The code below, declares a `string_flag` containing the possible sanitizer identifiers and a `config_setting` for each possible value.
-This way we can select the corresponding sanitizer during our build invocations:
+This way you can select the corresponding sanitizer during the build invocations:

 ```python title="myproject/BUILD.bazel"
 SANITIZERS = [